Melvin Bullitt: Professional career

-Indianapolis Colts

 2007 season

 Bullitt signed with the Indianapolis Colts as an undrafted free agent.
-In Week 5 he started in the Colts’ dime package in a 33-14 victory over the Tampa Bay.
+In Week 5 he started in the Colts' dime package in a 33–14 victory over the Tampa Bay.
 He also saw action on defense in Week 9 against the New England as a replacement for injured Pro Bowl safety Bob Sanders.
 He had his most extensive playing time in Week 17 against Tennessee, when he entered the game in the second half after the Colts rested starters on both sides of the ball.
 Despite only playing the second half, he made a team-high 10 tackles.

 2008 season

 During the 2008 season, Bullitt made three game-saving interceptions to seal victories for the Colts.
 In the 31–27 comeback win over the Texans on October 5, he intercepted a pass by quarterback Sage Rosenfels at the Indianapolis 22, with 42 seconds remaining in the game.
 On November 9, Steelers quarterback Ben Roethlisberger attempted to throw a touchdown pass into the end zone on the final play, but Bullitt intercepted the pass, preventing a Steelers comeback and sealing the 24–20 Colts win.
 The third game-saver occurred in the second matchup against the Texans on November 16, when Bullitt intercepted Rosenfels' pass at the Colts 35, with 32 seconds left in the game.
 In the same game, however, he missed a tackle near the line of scrimmage on running back Steve Slaton, who ran 71 yards for a touchdown.
 The Colts still won 33–27.
 Overall, Bullitt started nine games during the season, recording 42 solo tackles and four interceptions.

 After the season, Bullitt received recognition from USA Today, which listed him on its annual "All-Joe" team.

 Regarding his then-new role as a starter, Bullitt stated: "You always want to be a starter.
-That’s why you come to the NFL.
-You don’t want to come in and be a backup.
+That's why you come to the NFL.
+You don't want to come in and be a backup.
 You have to learn and you have to wait your time.
 You have to be patient, because anytime, an opportunity may come.
 Mine came this year, and I just wanted to go out and do the best I can and show people in the league I can play, too."